McLaren 'extremely disappointed' by Honda issues

 "That said, it's still extremely disappointing to run into reliability and performance issues during a race weekend -- we must work together to pull ourselves out of this position.
 Given the performance limitations he had today, Stoffel drove a very measured and efficient race, doing everything that was asked of him to look after his tyres and fuel."

 Alonso, who is yet to finish a race in 2017, admitted his issue on the way to the grid on Sunday was "tough" to stomach.
-Boullier says he understands the Spaniard's growing frustrating and believes McLaren and Honda must resolve their issues soon.
+Boullier says he understands the Spaniard's growing frustrations and believes McLaren and Honda must resolve their issues soon.

 "As for Fernando, I share his frustration," Boullier added.
 "It's not acceptable to start the second consecutive grand prix with only one car, and we need to address this shortcoming immediately.
 He is naturally disappointed, but things will get better."